 • Your interest rate won’t change (unless you have an adjustable-rate loan).

-Lastly, keep in mind your monthly payment includes property taxes and homeowners insurance premiums, so make sure to ask your lender if these payments would inflate your escrow cushion
+Lastly, keep in mind your total monthly mortgage payment often includes property taxes and homeowners insurance premiums.
+Make sure to ask your lender if these payments would inflate your escrow cushion.

 What to consider before switching to a biweekly mortgage payment